40ants/reblocks/README.md

             (:input :type "submit"
                     :value "Add"))))

-TODO> (weblocks/debug:reset-latest-session)
+TODO> (reblocks/debug:reset-latest-session)
 ```
 The method `ADD-TASK` does only two simple things:

 * it adds a task into a list;

-* it tells Weblocks that our task list should be redrawn.
+* it tells Reblocks that our task list should be redrawn.

-This second point is really important because it allows Weblocks to render
+This second point is really important because it allows Reblocks to render
 necessary parts of the page on the server and to inject it into the `HTML` `DOM`
 in the browser.
-Here it rerenders the task-list widget, but we can as well [`weblocks/widget:update`][cb7e]
+Here it rerenders the task-list widget, but we can as well [`reblocks/widget:update`][fbc8]
 a specific task widget, as we'll do soon.

 We are calling `ADD-TASK` from a lambda function to catch a
-`TASK-LIST` in a closure and make it availabe when weblocks will
+`TASK-LIST` in a closure and make it availabe when reblocks will
 process `AJAX` request with `POST` parameters later.

 Another block in our new version of `RENDER` of a `TASK-LIST` is the form: